-Organic horticulture producer from Wallacia, west of Sydney in NSW, Christina Kelman receives a Nuffield Scholarship supported by Hort Innovation’s Vegetable Levy.
+Organic horticulture producer from Wallacia, west of Sydney in NSW, Christina Kelman received a Nuffield Scholarship supported by Hort Innovation’s Vegetable Levy.

-Motivated by the need to produce more with less, Christina will research ways the horticulture industry can increase outputs while reducing inputs and farming sustainably.
-She’ll also be investigating the role that experimentation and innovation can play in achieving this in the organic horticulture industry.
+Motivated by the need to produce more with less, Christina researched ways the horticulture industry can increase outputs while reducing inputs and farming sustainably.
+She also investigated the role that experimentation and innovation can play in achieving this in the organic horticulture industry.

 Working and managing her family’s business, Rita’s Farm, Christina grows certified organic leafy greens, legumes, citrus, root vegetables and fruit-bearing crops including tomato, zucchini, capsicum and eggplant over 25 hectares.